You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 How to Find & Order Your Prescribed Contact Lenses

-Once you’ve been to the opticians and had both your eye test and your follow-up contact lens fitting and trial, you’ll be prescribed the contact lenses that you need to correct your vision.
+Once you’ve been to the opticians and had both your initial eye health examination and your follow-up contact lens fitting, you’ll be prescribed the contact lenses that you need to correct your vision.
 But where do you start?
-While you can go into an opticians and place an order, it’s often easier to look online instead - which is where Lenstore comes in.
+While you can go into an optician and place an order, it’s often easier to look online instead - which is where Lenstore comes in.

 We’ve prepared the following guide to help you choose and order the right lenses to correct your vision.